Energy grants - the ultimate guide

 Winter Fuel Payment

-The Winter Fuel Payment is an annual one-off payment of between £100 and £300 that provides help with heating for older people during the winter.
+The Winter Fuel Payment is an annual payment of between £100 and £300 that provides help with heating for older people during the winter.
 Exactly how much you’ll get depends on your age and your circumstances in what’s known as the qualifying week - a date that changes each year.
 It won’t affect any benefits you receive either.

 Who is eligible for the Winter Fuel Payment?

-Controversially, the payment is not means tested.
+The payment is not means tested.
 So anyone who’s old enough and has lived in the UK throughout the qualifying week (normally a week in mid-September each year) can get the tax-free benefit regardless of income - and some can even claim if they’re living abroad in certain eligible countries in Europe.

 How do I apply for the Winter Fuel Payment?